robertdebock/terraform-aws-vault/TELEMETRY.md

 TL;DR: Try to use ELB checks, but fail back to EC2 if that's not possible.

-With `telemetry` on, there are some limitations.
-Telemetry can only be served from the leader, unless `telemetry_unauthenticated_metrics_access` is on, in that case both leader and follower will serve telemetry data.
+With `vault_enable_telemetry` on, there are some limitations.
+Telemetry can only be served from the leader, unless `vault_enable_telemetry_unauthenticated_metrics_access` is on, in that case both leader and follower will serve telemetry data.

 This table explains the different settings and its effects.